SoK: Rowhammer on Commodity Operating Systems: Rowhammer Defenses

-Existing software-only defenses are proposed to defend commodity systems against rowhammer attacks and they can be classified into three categories, that is, {ad-hoc attempts}, {DRAM-aware isolation} and RowHammer(RH)-triggered detection, as shown in \autoref{tab:software_defenses}.
-Each of them aims to mitigate the attack step \circled{1} or \circled{2}.
+Existing software defenses are proposed to defend commodity systems against rowhammer attacks and they can be classified into three categories, i.e., {ad-hoc attempts}, {DRAM-aware isolation} and RowHammer(RH)-triggered detection, shown in \autoref{tab:software_defenses}.
+Each of them aims to mitigate step \circled{1} or \circled{2} in the methodology component of~\autoref{fig:attack_framework}.
 In the following, we discuss each category in detail.